fbpx

 Related article: Underwater Welding Death Rate

-Underwater welding is a very competitive field, and the best way to land an excellent job as an underwater welder is to get trained in a good school that has a good record of helping their students to get a placement.
+Underwater welding is a very competitive field, and the best way to land an excellent job as an underwater welder is to get trained in a good school with a good record of helping their students get a placement.

-You must select a school with good Accreditation and Certification, excellent and experienced instructors, economic and fits your pocket, optimum course duration, and have a good record of placements.
-It is preferred to find a school in your own country or another country nearer to you and affordable.
+You must select a school with suitable Accreditation and Certification, excellent and experienced instructors, economic and fits your pocket, optimum course duration, and a good record of placements.
+Finding a school in your own country or another country nearer to you is preferred and affordable.
 The following are some of the schools you may explore.

 1. The Ocean Corporation, Houston, Texas, USA

-This school was established in 1969, has over 10000 alumni members, and has a reputation among the top employers.
-The course offered by The Ocean Corporation has a duration of about 30 weeks.
+Established in 1969, this school has over 10000 alum members and a reputation among the top employers.
+The course offered by The Ocean Corporation lasts about 30 weeks.
 For more details, visit their website.

 2. Santa Barbara City College, Santa Barbara, California, USA

-This college has an underwater welder program, with a duration of about 32 weeks leading to the Skill Competency Award in Commercial Diving.
+This college has an underwater welder program, lasting about 32 weeks leading to the Skill Competency Award in Commercial Diving.
 For more details, visit their website.

 3. International Diving Institute, North Charleston, South Carolina, USA